Relative Reference in Excel (Table of Contents)

-- With Relative referencing, the referred cells automatically adjust itself in the formula as per your movement, either to the right, left, upward or downwards.
+- With Relative referencing, the referred cells automatically adjust themselves in the formula as per your movement, either to the right, left, upward or downwards.

-- If we were to give a reference to cell D10 and then shift one cell downwards, it would change to D11, if instead, we shift one cell upwards, it would change to D9.
-If however, we shift one cell to the right, the reference would change to E10, and instead if we shift one the cell to the left, the reference would automatically adjust itself to C10.
+- If we were to give a reference to cell D10 and then shift one cell downwards, it would change to D11; if instead, we shift one cell upwards, it would change to D9.
+If we shift one cell to the right, the reference will change to E10, and instead, if we shift one the cell to the left, the reference would automatically adjust itself to C10.